irods-contrib/metalnx-web/README.md

 Add a dropdown that can select an alternative authentication method (currently standard or pam auth).
 This defaults to the pre-configured auth method in metalnx.properties.

+#### add 'copyable' path for collection and data object #72

+Add clipboard functionality to paths on the info views to allow easy copy to clipboard on the colleciton and data object info pages

 #### NIEHS identified misc theming issues

 * #22 fix search text